miguelpv26/miguelpv26/README.md

-# Hi, I'm Miguel 👋🏻
+# Hi, I'm Miguel Payá Vañó 👋

 Full-stack developer with a strong specialization in modern Frontend engineering.
-I focus on building performant, scalable and visually polished web applications using Vue.js and TailwindCSS.
+I focus on building performant, scalable, and visually polished web applications using Vue.js and TailwindCSS.
-I consistently achieve **100/100 Lighthouse scores** across Performance, Accessibility, Best Practices and SEO thanks to careful optimization and attention to detail.
+I consistently achieve **100/100 Lighthouse scores** across Performance, Accessibility, Best Practices, and SEO thanks to careful optimization and attention to detail.

 ---